 - 1 cup chickpea flour

-- 1 cup plant-based milk of choice (I used rice, but you could use gluten-free oat milk as well)
+- 1 cup dairy-free, nut-free, soy-free plant-based milk of choice (I used oat)

 - 1 tbsp nutritional yeast (make sure it's gluten- and soy-free)